Spring

 moisture, softening of soil

-and the tight malaise of the frost
+and sudden malaise of the late

-that wilted the tender tips
+frost wilting the tender tips

 of our joy.
 No, the other Spring, wild urge

-which draws the farmer out to his porch
+which draws the farmer out

-like a kid ducking beneath the swim rope
+ducking beneath the swim rope

 to discover just how deep it is,

-ancient hunger beginning
+ancient hunger uncoiling

 another pair of little feet, kicking.